CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Discussion

-Moving to \heii\ instead, its stellar contribution is due to massive WR stars.
-Their contribution is more evident in optical spectra, where the \heii$~\lambda$4686 line can be blended with several metal lines in the so-called ``blue-bump'' \citep{brinchmann08}.
-As discussed in Sec.~3.1.1 of \citetalias{mingozzi22}, our stellar component fitting accounts for different prescriptions for the evolution and atmospheres of massive stars, predicting \heii$\lambda$1640 stellar contribution (e.g., \citealt{senchyna21}).
+Moving to \heii$\lambda$1640 instead, its stellar contribution can be due to massive and very massive stars, including O-type stars and WRs, as commented in Sec.~\ref{sec:intro}.
+A typical signature of stellar \heii\ is a very broad width (e.g., \citealt{sixtos23,wofford23,smith23}), that can be distinguished from nebular emission via a comparison with close emission lines not affected by stellar contamination (i.e., \oiiiuv~$\lambda\lambda$1661,6).
+The contribution of WR stars is more evident in optical spectra, where the \heii$~\lambda$4686 line can be blended with several metal lines in the so-called ``blue-bump'' \citep{brinchmann08}.
+As discussed in Sec.~3.1.1 of \citetalias{mingozzi22}, our stellar component fitting accounts for different prescriptions for the evolution and atmospheres of massive stars, better accounting for \heii\ stellar contribution than other modeling prescriptions (e.g., \citealt{senchyna21}).
 The best example is Mrk~996 (J0127-0619) shown in Fig.~\ref{fig:heiimrk996}, which hosts a significant WR population \citep{james09} and a broad \heii$\lambda$1640 feature ($\sigma > 100$~km/s), that is completely stellar according to the C\&B stellar component fit (blue dashed line), without signs of nebular emission.
-Only four CLASSY galaxies (i.e., J1129+2034, J1253-0312, J1200+1343, J1314+3452) have $S/N$(\heii)~$>3$ and $\sigma$(\heii)~$>100$~km/s (up to $200$~km/s), indicating that a stellar contribution could still be present despite our subtraction of the stellar-component emission.
-Indeed, after a visual inspection of their optical spectra, all these four galaxies show the presence of the WR blue-bump.
+Only four CLASSY galaxies (i.e., J1129+2034, J1253-0312, J1200+1343, J1314+3452; see Fig.~22 of \citetalias{mingozzi22}) have $S/N$(\heii)~$>3$ and $\sigma$(\heii)~$>100$~km/s (up to $200$~km/s {and broader than $\sigma$(\oiiiuv1666})), indicating that a stellar contribution can still be present despite our subtraction of the stellar-component emission.
+After a visual inspection of their optical spectra, all these four galaxies show the presence of the WR blue-bump.